EricWardner/ECE281_CE3/README.md

 ##Elevator Controller
 VHDL code and testbench that simulates an elevator controller which traverses 4 floors
 ####Moore Machine
-Implementaion of elevator controller as a Moore Machine
+Implementaion of elevator controller as a Moore Machine, the output only depends on the state in a Moore Machine.
 ######Code Design
 Began with the given shell, goal was to edit the process that defined the floor state.